PROPERTY & FINANCIAL SETTLEMENT

-Initially, our expert practitioners will assist you in working out what you have and what you owe, and what they are worth.
+Initially, we will assist you in working out what you own and what you owe.
 This step requires each of you to disclosure all assets, liabilities, and superannuation in your respective names, joint names or in the names of any entities in which either of you have an interest.

 WHAT ARE THE CONTRIBUTIONS?

-The next step focuses on significant contributions that have been made from the beginning of your relationship until the present time.
+The next step focuses on contributions that have been made from the beginning of your relationship until the present time.
 Contributions may be financial or non-financial in nature and can be made either directly or by others.
-No one type of contribution is more important than another.
-What is important is the timing of the contribution and the impact on the overall asset pool.
+Certain contributions may carry different weight depending on the length of the relationship and the type of contribution.

 ARE THERE ANY FUTURE REQUIREMENTS?

-You then need to consider other factors including the age and health of each of you, how much money each of you could earn in the future and the care and financial support of children.
+You then need to consider other factors including the age and health of each of you, your income and earning capacity and the care of children.

 WHO GETS WHAT?

 Next is deciding exactly how your property is to be divided, that is, who gets what.
-At this stage in the process, we will support you in putting forward options that are practical, fair, and reasonable based on your individual circumstances and your legal advice.
+At this stage in the process, we will support you in putting forward options that are practical and reasonable based on your individual circumstances and your legal advice.
 As there is a wide range of legally acceptable outcomes, it is useful to know your best case, worst case and most likely case before these discussions.

 Agreements reached during mediation are not legally binding.
 You should obtain Consent Orders or enter into a Binding Financial Agreement to give enforceable legal effect to any property settlement.
 Sometimes the outcome of mediation may not be an agreement.
 However, you will find that preparation and participation in this process will make you better prepared for legal negotiations or court if necessary.